 Ahmad, N. & Thorpe, H., Richards, J., Marfell, A., & Scott, H. (2020).
 Building Cultural Inclusion in Sport: Insights from Muslim Women in Sport and Active Recreation.
 Sport New Zealand Report.

 Ahmad, N. & Thorpe, H. (2020).
 Muslim Sportswomen as Digital Space Invaders: Hashtag Politics and Everyday Visibilities.
 Communication & Sport.
 Read here.

 The digital lives of Muslim sportswomen: Navigating the spaces of sport, culture, and social media (2019)

 My PhD thesis is now live and can be found here.

-Ahmad, N. (forthcoming).
+Ahmad, N. (2020).
 Muslim women, sport and social media.
 In K. Ross (ed.)
-Encyclopaedia of Gender, Media and Communications.
+Encyclopedia of Gender, Media and Communications.
 Wiley-Blackwell.

 My upcoming piece in “Sport, Politics and Society in the Middle East: A rigorous appraisal of the intersection of sport and politics across the region.” : Hurst Publishers.

 Choi, Y, Slaker, J. & Ahmad, N. (2019).
 Deep strike: Playing gender in the world of Overwatch and the case of Geguri.
 Feminist Media Studies.
 Read here.

 I was interviewed about Muslim sportswomen and my research on social media use by Muslim sportswomen, read on.